-➤ Your application for the TARC Outreach Program must be received by this date to receive consideration.
+• Your application for the TARC Outreach Program must be received by this date to receive consideration.

-NO LATER THAN April 8 you must:
+NO LATER THAN April 5 you must:

-- ➤ Make your final official qualification flight attempt (of up to three permitted) in front of an NAR Senior member observer - > Submit your qualification flight reports to AIA using the Online Portal, or by email
+Make your final official qualification flight attempt (of up to three permitted) in front of an NAR Senior member observer

+Submit your qualification flight reports to AIA using the Online Portal, or by email

-April 12
+By April 9:

-- Engineering notebooks submissions must be postmarked or emailed to rocketcontest@aia-aerospace.org no later than this date to receive consideration. - ➤ If notified of selection to attend the flyoffs, make reservations at one of the hotels identified by the organizers and conduct fund-raising to cover travel and lodging - ➤ Continue test-flying to fine tune rocket design to target altitude - ➤ If you plan to travel to the flyoff by airline, order rocket motors for flyoff to be shipped to the Finals receiving point at Aurora Flight Sciences or delivered on-site by Finals vendor
+• If notified of selection to attend the flyoffs, make reservations at one of the hotels identified by the organizers and conduct fund-raising to cover travel and lodging

+• Continue test-flying to fine tune rocket design to both Finals target altitudes, 775 and 825 feet.

+If you plan to travel to the flyoff by airline, order rocket motors for flyoff to be shipped to the Finals receiving point at Aurora Flight Sciences or delivered on-site by a Finals vendor

-NO LATER THAN May 1
+NO LATER THAN May 1: